imrenagi/go-payment/README.md

 Payment module used as proxy for multiple payment gateways.
 Currently it only supports [Midtrans SNAP](https://snap-docs.midtrans.com/) and Xendit [Ewallet](https://xendit.github.io/apireference/#ewallets) and [XenInvoice](https://xendit.github.io/apireference/#invoices).
 Support for other channels will be added incrementally.

 > This payment proxy is a payment service I used for my [personal site](https://imrenagi.com/donate).
-Thinking that this might be useful to help other people so that they can start accept money ASAP.
+Thinking that this might be useful to help other people so that they can start accept money ASAP, so I decided to make this module open source.

 ## Features